 - (A) All OWHA teams must have registered, at least one coach with a minimum certification of National Coaching Certification Program (NCCP) "Coach" Level [or Hockey FUNdamentals Programme (Hockey Canada Initiation Program-HCIP) for Atom, Novice, Hockey FUNdamentals, and House League].
-The OWHA recommends that all OWHA competitive teams register at least one female coach.
+The OWHA recommends that all OWHA teams register at least one female coach.
+All OWHA teams must have at least one female staff registered.
 The OWHA recommends that OWHA competitive teams encourage at least one member of their coaching staff achieve NCCP Development 1 Certification.
-Starting at the Peewee level, all AA teams must have at least one member of their coaching staff achieve NCCP Development 1 Certification Regulation (A) does not apply to Senior or Masters Teams.
+Starting at the Peewee level, all AA teams must have at least one member of their coaching staff achieve NCCP Development 1 Certification, Regulation (A) does not apply to Senior or Masters Teams.
 They are recommendations only for these divisions. - (B) All OWHA teams must have a registered trainer with a minimum of HTCP Level 1 certification present at all OWHA sanctioned events.
-The bench trainer's current, valid number must appear on the game sheet as proof of the trainer's certification and attendance at the OWHA sanctioned event. - Sanctioned events include games, practices and dryland training.
+The bench trainer's current, valid number must appear on the game sheet as proof of the trainer's certification and attendance at the OWHA sanctioned event.

+Sanctioned events include games, practices and dryland training.